-When you arrive to Clarkson there are a surprising amount of new names, places and acronyms to learn for successfully navigating around campus.
+When you arrive at Clarkson there are a surprising amount of new names, places, and acronyms to learn for successfully navigating around campus.
 From Area Coordinators to Woodstock Village here is a list to get you started!

-ADK– The Adirondacks (ad-uh-RON-dax) is the mountain range forming most of the border of the Adirondack Park, a 9,375 sq mile area containing both private land and forest preserve.
-A common destination for Potsdam residents to explore the hundreds of mountains and more than 200 lakes which cover the park.
+ADK – The Adirondacks (ad-uh-RON-dax) is the mountain range forming most of the border of the Adirondack Park, a 9,375 sq mile area containing both private land and forest preserve.
+A common destination for Potsdam residents to explore the hundreds of mountains and more than 200 lakes that cover the park.

 ADK/Adirondack Lodge

-ADK Lodge– Adirondack Lodge is a building located near the entrance to the Back 40 on Clarkson campus – for students to use as a meeting/event space for their Clubs and groups.
+ADK Lodge – Adirondack Lodge is a building located near the entrance to the Back 40 on the Clarkson campus – for students to use as a meeting/event space for their Clubs and groups.
 It operates as a headquarters for CUOC (scroll down for this one!) highlighting activities like hiking, cycling, and cross-country skiing.

 BS – Bachelor of Science, designating the coursework involved as a scientific field of study.